 - 1 Disconnect all external devices from your computer except the power adapter.
-If you have an Ethernet cable connected, disconnect it. - 2 Restart your MacBook while holding down the D key. - 3 When the Apple Hardware Test chooser screen appears, select the language you want to use. - 4 Press the Return key or click the right arrow button. - 5 When the Apple Hardware Test main screen appears (after about 45 seconds), follow the onscreen instructions. - 6 If Apple Hardware Test detects a problem, it displays an error code.
+If you have an Ethernet cable connected, disconnect it. - 2 Restart your MacBook while holding down the D key.

+- 3 When the Apple Hardware Test chooser screen appears, select the language you want to use. - 4 Press the Return key or click the right arrow button. - 5 When the Apple Hardware Test main screen appears (after about 45 seconds), follow the onscreen instructions. - 6 If Apple Hardware Test detects a problem, it displays an error code.
 Make a note of the error code before pursuing support options.
 If Apple Hardware Test doesn't detect a hardware failure, the problem may be software related.

-If this procedure doesn't work, you can insert the Applications Install DVD to use Apple Hardware Test.
-For more information, see the Apple Hardware Test Read Me file on the Applications Install DVD that came with your computer.
+If this procedure doesn't work, you can insert the Applications Install DVD and hold down the D key to use Apple Hardware Test.